rhysd/vim-grammarous/README.md

 ## Commands

 - `:GrammarousCheck [--lang={lang}] [--(no-)preview]` : Execute the grammar checker for current buffer.
+    1. It makes LanguageTool check grammar (It takes a while)
+    2. It highlights the locations of detected grammar errors
+    3. When you move the cursor on a location of error, it automatically shows the error with the information window.

 - `:GrammarousReset` : Reset the current check.

 ## Mappings in the information window